bocoup/learn-ssh/exercises/ssh-basics/overview.md

 connection between machines.
 While many developers use SSH every day, the particulars of what's happening under the hood are often overlooked.

-### HOW SSH USES YOUR KEYS
+### HOW SSH USES YOUR PUBLIC AND PRIVATE KEYS

-In SSHv1, the basic form of asymmetric cryptography is used.
+In SSHv1, a basic form of asymmetric cryptography is used.
 During connection, the server encrypts a message for the user and it's expected that the user's machine is capable of decrypting it and responding with the correct plain text.
 This is known as a cryptographic challenge.